lji-ilm/openexr-notes/docs/benchmarkplanning.md

 # Investigate compression rate first

 The profiling of compression speed/IO performance part might need more technical effort and is hardware dependent.

-Meanwhile the compression rate evaluation is static (only look at file/bytestream sizes) and could be operated from python, if the python binding become functional by the time the students join.
+Meanwhile the compression rate evaluation is static (only look at file/bytestream sizes) and could be operated from python.

 # Test data source - HDR Photographic survey